JoaoPauloAires/norm-identifier/dataset_generation/README.md

     ```python graph_gen.py problem_path```

-- problem path: Path to the generated problem [use toy_problem](problems/toy-problem.prblm)
+- problem path: Path to the generated problem.
+To test, [use toy_problem](problems/toy-problem.prblm).

 4 - Check the [observers](observers/) folder to obtain the dataset for each observer.